AROUND THE DIAL & THROUGH THE YEARS

 WRTC was widely regarded as one of the best college stations in the region and in its first decade, a number of top entertainers were interviewed, including legendary singer Patti Page, pianist/band leader Stan Kenton, singer Toni Arden and band leader Ralph Flanagan.

 No different than today, there was an effort to get the newest releases on the air as quickly as possible.
 Within two months of going on air, the station was scrambling to stock its growing record library which boasted more than 500 titles.
-Through a special arrangement with the exclusive New England distributor of Capital Records, the station was able to secure Capital’s latest releases before they were in stores and in many cases, obtain platters prior to their formal release.
+Through a special arrangement with the exclusive New England distributor of Capitol Records, the station was able to secure Capitol’s latest releases before they were in stores and in many cases, obtain platters prior to their formal release.
 By 1955, the library had more than 23,000 recordings.